 CHCS of Philadelphia is deemed a “Business Associate” under HIPAA laws because they provide ongoing management and IT services to six skilled nursing facilities.
 Business Associates of “covered entities” such as- healthcare facilities and university hospitals can be held liable in the event of a breach or violation of mandated security measures under HIPAA rules.
 According to HHS.gov, “A ‘business associate’ is a person or entity that performs certain functions or activities that involve the use or disclosure of protected health information on behalf of, or provides services to, a covered entity.”

 If you are a CIO or CISO of an SME or larger corporate entity, and your organization is in a potentially high-risk security situation that involves huge databases of personal health information, get secure with adequate IT security measures that will pass an HIPAA audit.
 Where To Start is the trusted choice when it comes to staying ahead of the latest information technology tips, tricks and news.
-Contact us at (844) RASM or send us an email at - email@example.com for more information.
+Contact us at firstname.lastname@example.org for more information.